JolleJolles/pirecorder/docs/4-configure-recording-settings.md

 ## Settings for video recording
 For recording video you can set the `vidduration` and `viddelay` to get the right recording duration.
 The viddelay is extra recording time in seconds that will be added to vidduration.
 Its use is to add a standard amount of time to the video that can be easily cropped or skipped, such as for tracking, but still provides useful information.

 To set the resolution for video recording use the `viddims` parameter.
 Note that the maximum video resolution for all currently existing raspberry pi camera's ("v1","v2" and "hq") is 1080p, but that it is also possible to record in a different format as long as the total number of pixels does not exceed that, such as 1640 x 1232.

 To set the framerate of the video use the `vidfps` parameter.
-With smaller resolutions higher framerates are possible.
+With smaller resolutions higher framerates are possible, see [this page](https://picamera.readthedocs.io/en/release-1.13/fov.html#camera-modes) for more information.
+40fps with the max resolution of 1640 x 1232, and 90fps with 1280 x 720 is possible but may result in dropped frame, so it is safer to stay just slightly below that.

 The `vidquality` parameter specifies the quality that the h264 encoder should attempt to maintain.
 Use values between 10 and 40, where 10 is extremely high quality, and 40 is extremely low.